brendandburns/configula/README.md

 Configula is a configuration generation language and processor.
 It's goal is to make the programattic definition of declarative configuration easy and intuitive.

+### Inspiration
+Configula is inspired by the JSX language in React that combines Javascript and HTML tags.
+Configula defines a similar pattern for Python and YAML.

 ### Example

 Consider the task of generating a Kubernetes namespace for a collection of users, where each